About Pam Aks (Thomas), M.S. PCC, RMT

 And the thing is, I didn't have some catastrophic event that turned my life around.
 I've not led a tragic life filled with one dramatic event after another.

 However, I have experienced situations, people, circumstances, words, and actions that helped me craft those pretty "wicked" stories.
 Stories that had me believing the "You can't, so don't."

 But rather than blame anyone or anything, I'd like to take this opportunity to say one thing...

 Yes, thank you from the bottom of my heart.
 Thank you to every experience.
-Thank you to every significant person in my life who unknowingly said something or did something that helped me to craft every single story that I've ever told; the crappy ones and the good ones.
+Thank you to every significant person in my life who unknowingly said something or did something that helped me craft every single story I've ever told, the crappy and the good ones.
 If it weren't for each of you, I wouldn't be here as me, doing work that I love and believe in.

-But I'd be remiss if I didn't also express a ton of gratitude to my own coach, who helped me to challenge those stories.
+And I'd be remiss if I didn't also express a ton of gratitude to my first coach, who helped me to challenge those stories.
 It was through coaching that...

 I finally fit with me, so I've stopped trying to mold and meld to "click" with others.

 My authentic voice became louder than the negative dialog in my head.

 I realized I was unstoppable when it came to my desire to be a positive contributor and create an empowering legacy.

 And as a result, since 2005, I've coached and taught thousands of people, helping them to discover their voices, creating a badass mindset where they not only believe in themselves but in what's possible...becoming unstoppable.